aurmil/magento-customize-price-filter/README.md

 * ; separates prices ranges
 * - separates min and max values of a given range
 * min value of the first range and max value of the last range are optional.
-Magento will respectively display "Under [max1]" and "[minN] and above".
+Magento will respectively display "Up to [max1]" (depending on the next option) and "[minN] and above".

 Leaving this field empty means stay with the Magento basic behavior for manual calculation.

+__Use text in first range label__ option allows you to display, for example, "Up to €99.99" instead of "€0.00 - €99.99" which is the default label Magento uses.

+The text/translation can be modified if needed in app/locale/xx_XX/Aurmil_CustomizePriceFilter.csv files.

 ![](http://1.bp.blogspot.com/-IySUPzoaAls/UHkijgjwwPI/AAAAAAAALMo/f0oaG3zQzKo/s1600/substract-001.png)